ANov744/TensorFlow/README.md

 # What's new in TensorFlow 2.x.

-These are the changes in TensorFlow 2.x.
+Yet another list of changes in Tensor Flow 2.x.

 * Eager Execution / tf.function
 * Integration of the Keras API